jbaudanza/project-packets/chat-room/chat-room.md

 is a great way to quickly add rich features to your application.

 In addition to Firebase, there are many more companies that provide services for developers.
-For example: Facebook, Twitter, Google, Instram, and many more.
-Try Googling around to see what you can find.
+For example: Facebook, Twitter, Google, Instagram, and many more.
+Google around to see what you can find.